 Music aficionados must head to Lincoln Center, where they offer world-class musical performances.
 Broadway is best for theater-goers, whereas if you are into dance clubs then the Meatpacking District is the place to be.

-These are just some of the most popular cities to enjoy your city break.
-Just remember to enjoy it to your heart’s content and make the most out of it.
+These are just six of the most fun destinations for a city break.
+Whichever one you visit, enjoy it to your heart’s content and make the most out of it.